eddmash/powerorm/docs/source/model/index.rst

 Many-to-one relationships
 ----------------------------
-To define a many-to-one relationship, use PModel::ForeignKey.
+To define a many-to-one relationship, use Eddmash\PowerOrm\Model\Model::ForeignKey.
 You use it just like any other Field type: by including it on the ``unboundFields`` method of your model.

 ForeignKey requires a 'to' argument: the class to which the model is related.